 The exemption that most often applies to small and large businesses alike is that of “executive, administrative, and professional employees.”
 For your employees to qualify as exempt (once again meaning they’re not entitled to overtime) under this provision, they must meet a few requirements depending on which of the three categories they fall into.
 For administrative employees, the following qualifications must be met:

-For professional and executive employees, they must also be paid on a salary basis at no less than $455 per week, but they also must meet higher level requirements regarding their job duties.
+For professional and executive employees, they must also be paid on a salary basis at no less than $684 per week (as of Jan.
+1, 2020), but they also must meet higher-level requirements regarding their job duties.
 Professional employees have to meet the following:

 Executive employees, on the other hand, must meet these qualifications: